-Robert Ewing McDougall Art Gallery opens.
+Robert Ewing McDougall (external link) Art Gallery opens.
 The gallery was a gift of Robert E McDougall, who in 1928, gifted £25,000 to the Christchurch City Council for its eventual building.

 Archives Reference: CCC Archives – Correspondence Files Town Clerk’s Office, Box 54 Series 7, Item 7/3

 |1932||10 August||Statue of Captain James Cook unveiled in Victoria Square.|

 |1934||25 June||Death of Henry George (Harry) Ell.
 The uncompleted Summit Road and the Sign of the Takahe were taken over by his Harry Ell’s son.
 However, in 1942 the Christchurch City Council took over the construction and it was completed in 1949.|

 |1935||17 December||City Council decides to buy 230 hectares of land at Harewood for the city airport which was strongly criticised as excessive.|